 Ghazanfar, Shahina A.

-With my team we are responsible for all curatorial matters, herbarium loan requests (both material and images), plant related queries, research visitors, students, research projects (incl. floristic research, flora writing, collaborative fieldwork, vegetation surveys, teaching), horticultural taxonomy, and provide expertise on projects in the Temperate region.
+As a Research Leader in Identification and Naming–Asia, I with my team are responsible for all plant-related matters including curatorial matters, herbarium loan requests (both material and images), plant-related queries, research visitors, students, research projects (including floristic research, flora writing, collaborative fieldwork, vegetation surveys, teaching), and for providing expertise on projects in Asia.